-We also watch several of these video clips showing scripture-based depictions of Christ’s miracles, sermons, parables, etc. Click on the image or the link below to see all available clips.
+These video clips showing scripture-based depictions of Christ’s miracles, sermons, parables are also good.
+Click on the image or the link below to see all available clips.

 On Thursday we do a simple Passover-style supper with lentil stew and pita bread (you could get into a real Passover dinner – tons of great ideas if you google it – or keep it super simple with cheese and pita bread…).
 While we eat, we talk about the Last Supper and the Garden of Gethsemane as we read about these events in the scriptures: